WordPress/openverse/documentation/projects/yearly_planning/process_outline.md

 - **Notes**:
-  - This step revolves around deciding which projects "fit" into the next year based on weeks-of-effort estimates and the overall week availability of the team from the previous step
+  - This step revolves around deciding which projects "fit" into the next year based on weeks-of-effort estimates and the overall week availability of the team from the previous step.
   - The assumption is that, at this point, there will be a surpless of projects and a restriction based on how many hours were computed as available in a previous step.